infinyon/flv-client-rust/api-examples/README.md

 > ./target/debug/topic-ops create stress-test-topic
 ```

-The stress test reads records from a file and sends each line to 'stress-test-topic'.
+The stress test API reads records from a file and sends each line to 'stress-test-topic'.
 The script also has a loop parameter that loops through the records as many times as desired.

-The stress has three files in the 'test-data' directory:
+There are three data files provided in the 'test-data' directory:

 * one-record-small.txt
 * one-record.txt